 { iso identified-organization(3) standards-producing-organization(112) ccsds(4) css(4) crossSupportResources(2) crossSupportFunctionalities(1)}

-Each ASC section begins with a table that summarizes the SC specializations of that ASC and identifies the mapping of the Acccessor and SAP ports to the specific FR within the SC that implements that port.
+Each FR stratum section begins with a table that summarizes the FR sets of that FR stratum and identifies the mapping of the Acccessor role, and SAPs, Provided interface and required interfaces to the specific FRs within the FR set that implement those roles, SAPs, and interfaces.

-Each SC section includes a graphical representation of the FRs that comprise that SC, the relationships among the FRs within the SC, and the assignment of the ports of the SC to its component FRs.
-These diagrams use the following graphical notion to depict essential and specialized Accessor and SAP ports:
+Each FR set section includes a graphical representation of the FRs that comprise that FR set, the relationships among the FRs within the FR set, which FR has the Accessor role, and the assignment of the SAPs and interfaces of the FR set to its component FRs.
+These diagrams use the following graphical notion to depict the Accessor role, SAP, Provided Interface and Required interface.